Permissionless-Software-Foundation/avax-bridge/docs/README.md

 If no new transactions are found, the loop retrieves its balances from an indexer, updates its state, and then exits.

 If a new transaction is found, it is added to the `seenTxs` object, and then the TX is added to a processing queue.
-The processing queue will try to process the transaction several times until it succeeds. (*TODO*)
+The processing queue will try to process the transaction several times until it succeeds.

 The `token-liquidity.js/processTx()` function processes the transaction.
 At a high level, the purpose of this function is to send tokens if it recieves BCH, or to send BCH if it recieves tokens.
 The exchange rate is determined by a mathematical function.